QuantEcon/lecture-source-py/source/rst/black_litterman.rst

 variances.

-A model of **robust portfolio choice** that we'll describe also begins from the same starting point.
+A model of **robust portfolio choice** that we'll describe also begins from the same starting point

-To begin, we'll take for granted that means are more difficult to estimate that covariances and will focus on how Black and Litterman, on the one hand, an robust control theorists, on the other, would recommend modifying the **mean-variance portfolio choice model** to take that into account.
+To begin, we'll take for granted that means are more difficult to estimate that covariances and will focus on how Black and Litterman, on the one hand, an robust control theorists, on the other, would recommend modifying the **mean-variance portfolio choice model** to take that into account

-At the end of this notebook, we shall use some rates of convergence results and some simulations to verify how means are more difficult to estimate than variances.
+At the end of this notebook, we shall use some rates of convergence results and some simulations to verify how means are more difficult to estimate than variances

 Among the ideas in play in this notebook will be